seud0nym/tch-gui-unhide/utilities/README.md

  -v  Verbose mode
  -y  Bypass confirmation prompt (answers 'y')
- -C  Adds or removes the scheduled daily backup cron job
+ -C  Adds or removes the scheduled daily backup cron job -P  Reports the USB backup path
 ```
 When run with the -C option (which should be the only option), the scheduled job will be added if it does not already exist, or removed if it does exist in the schedule.
-By default, the backup will run every day at 1:30am.
+By default, the backup will run every day at a random time between 2:00am and 5:00am.
 You can modify the schedule through the Management card in `tch-gui-unhide`, or by directly modifying the /etc/crontab/root file.

 ## mtd-restore
 Restores the MTD partitions from an attached USB device, that were backed up using `mtd-restore`.
 Only changed partitions are restored.